Skip to content

 Secrets (SOPS) Git (encrypted) On change

-PVCs Velero/Restic Daily
+PVCs Velero (CSI snapshots) Daily

 Etcd Backup